Larry Slawson received his master's degree at UNC Charlotte. He specializes in Russian and Ukrainian history.

-Name: Siberian Tiger
+- Name: Siberian Tiger

-Trinomial Name: Panthera tigris tigris (Linnaeus, 1758)
+- Trinomial Name: Panthera tigris tigris (Linnaeus, 1758)

-Species: P. Tigris
+- Species: P. Tigris

-Subspecies: P. t. tigris
+- Subspecies: P. t. tigris

-Synonyms: P.t. altaica (Temminck, 1884); P. t. coreensis; P. t. mandshurica; P. t. mikadoi
+- Synonyms: P.t. altaica (Temminck, 1884); P. t. coreensis; P. t. mandshurica; P. t. mikadoi

-Conservation Status: Endangered species
+- Conservation Status: Endangered species

-Characteristics of the Siberian Tiger
+Characteristics and Traits of the Siberian Tiger

 Habitat and Distribution of the Siberian Tiger

-Siberian Tigers are known to hunt primarily at night, and use their coat and stripes as a natural form of camouflage; allowing the tigers to creep slowly through brush and forested areas without being seen by their prey.
-Lying in wait and using ambush tactics to subdue unsuspecting animals, the powerful Siberian Tiger’s razor sharp teeth, coupled with its powerful body are capable of taking down nearly any animal in its path.
+These cats are known to hunt primarily at night, and use their coat and stripes as a natural form of camouflage; allowing the tigers to creep slowly through brush and forested areas without being seen by their prey.
+Lying in wait and using ambush tactics to subdue unsuspecting animals, the powerful Siberian Tiger’s razor-sharp teeth, coupled with its powerful body are capable of taking down nearly any animal in its path.
 Although these tigers tend to avoid humans, some have been known to become maneaters throughout their history.
 Researchers believe that this occurs only when they feel threatened, or when their natural prey populations dwindle from overhunting, or from the destruction of natural habitats by human encroachment.

-Siberian Tigers are known to mate at any time of the year, and have a gestation period of approximately 3.5 months.
+Siberian Tigers are known to mate at any time of the year and have a gestation period of approximately 3.5 months.
 Average litter sizes are approximately 2 – 4 cubs.
-Totally dependent on their mother for food (since the cubs are born blind and cannot hunt until they are nearly eighteen months old), the cubs often remain with their mother for two to three years (depending on whether they are male or female).
+Totally dependent on their mother for food (since the cubs are born blind and cannot hunt until they are nearly eighteen months old), the cubs often remain with their mother for two to three years, depending on whether they are male or female.
 At maturity, the tigers tend to separate, with the males venturing out further from their mother than the females.
-At approximately thirty-five months, tigers are considered subadults, and reach full maturity at around four to five years of age.
+At approximately thirty-five months, tigers are considered subadults and reach full maturity at around four to five years of age.
 Wild Siberian Tigers have an average lifespan of 16 – 18 years, whereas those in captivity have been known to live upwards of twenty-five years.

 Siberian Tigers in Popular Culture

 In Asia, the Siberian Tiger is considered both a king and deity due to its incredible strength and power.
-The Tungusic people, for example, often refer to the Siberian Tiger as “Grandfather” or “Old Man.”
+The Tungusic people, for example, often refer to this animal as “Grandfather” or “Old Man.”
 The Manch, on the other hand, often refer to the tiger as “Hu Lin,” or “the king.”
 Likewise, the Chinese often describe the Siberian Tiger as the “Great Emperor” due to their forehead marks that resemble the Chinese symbol for “king.”
 For this reason, one of the elite battalions of the Qing Dynasty’s army were called “Hu Shen Ying,” which translates to “The Tiger God Battalion.”

-In closing, the Siberian Tiger remains one of the most fascinating animals of the modern-age due to its incredible strength, symbolism, and natural beauty.
-Although the tiger’s existence continues to remain threatened, due to poaching, illegal hunting, and the destruction of its natural habitat, conservation efforts are well-underway throughout Asia and Russia, at large, to protect the remaining tigers that exist.
+The Siberian Tiger remains one of the most fascinating animals of the modern-age due to its incredible strength, symbolism, and natural beauty.
+Although the tiger’s existence continues to remain threatened due to poaching, illegal hunting, and the destruction of its natural habitat, conservation efforts are well-underway throughout Asia and Russia, at large, to protect the remaining tigers that exist.

 Books / Articles: